Yes, you should moisturize after Paula’s Choice BHA.

 You should use your hands and a gentle cleanser to wash your face instead.

-Glycolic acid is also great to help with uneven skin tone.
+Glycolic acid is also great for helping with uneven skin tone.

 However, they’re too strong when combined with other actives for your skin’s vulnerable surface.